 The Whig Interpretation of History which followed the Glorious Revolution tried to recast the reactionary rebellions by imagining a general progression towards freedom and democracy.
 It served well: it gave a rousing national story to encourage us to ever-greater achievements and it ensured that future developments in Britain and its Empire followed that idea, but it was based on wishfulness, not fact.

 In 1912 the first of the International Conferences of Eugenics met.
 This was a vigorous scientific discipline, promising an improvement of all mankind.
 Chairs in Eugenics were founded at universities, the imagined benefits became a staple of futurist literature, because this was the certain future.
 Those who opposed eugenics were ignorant, superstitious reactionaries, so the world was assured by its ‘enlightened’ minds.
-The opening of the Nazi death camps and the sight of what lay within wiped this grotesque future from our future.
+The opened gates of the Nazi death camps and the sight of what lay within wiped this grotesque future from our future.

 In the 1930s, democracy and ideas of individuality seemed to be winding to their end.
 Socialism was the future, the nations were assured, and the only struggle was between factions of socialism: Communism or Fascism.
 Pliant journalists shown the new Soviet Union came back to say “I have been over into the future, and it works.”, even as Ukrainian peasants starved in their millions.
 Anyone opposing socialism was behind the times, ignorant of modern thinking, harking back to an anarchic system incompatible with modern life.
 A modern, mechanised age required a modern, ordered, mechanised system of rule, of life and of death.
 Both fascism and communism promised order and effective action.
 We saw how that went.

 In each case, the widespread acceptance of inevitability sapped resistance.
 It narrowed the scope of the imagination.
 Those who opposed socialist takeovers, as Franco did, just imposed their own versions; because that was modern.